 Course of Action

-Human Resources will provide Safe Schools Training videos to all staff.
+Human Resources will provide Safe Schools training videos to all staff.

-Staff are required to view the videos and sign off prior to returning to the Lake ESD work site.
-This will be included as part of the Safe Schools Training.
+Staff are required to view the videos and sign off upon returning to the Lake ESD work site.
+This will be included as part of the Safe Schools training.

 Orders will be placed for face coverings, hand sanitizer, sneeze guards, building cleaning supplies, safety posters, and signage required for reopening.